Unique contributions

 LexisNexis Risk Solutions’ products and services help protect society by detecting and preventing fraud, helping citizens securely access vital government benefits, and assisting law enforcement to keep communities safe.

-Our data privacy principles, governance structures and control programmes help ensure data privacy requirements are met and personally identifiable information is protected.
 We prioritise individuals’ privacy concerns across all jurisdictions where we operate.
-We work with established privacy advocacy groups, federal and state legislators and other interested parties and always operate within relevant legal, regulatory, ethical and best practice frameworks.
+We work with established privacy advocacy groups, federal and state legislators and other interested parties and operate within relevant legal, regulatory, ethical and best practice frameworks.
+Risk’s products and services align with SDG 16 (Peace, Justice and Strong Institutions) and SDG 10 (Reduced Inequalities), among others.

-2024 PERFORMANCE
+2025 PERFORMANCE

 Financial inclusion is fundamental to improving the financial wellbeing of communities around the world.
-With adequate wages and access to appropriate financial tools, citizens are lifted out of poverty, (SDG 1); avoid hunger (SDG 2); have better health (SDG 3); are more likely to receive quality education (SDG 4); and more women are likely to aid the financial well-being of their communities (SDG 5), among other SDG benefits.
+With adequate wages and access to appropriate financial tools, citizens are lifted out of poverty, (SDG 1); avoid hunger (SDG 2); have better health (SDG 3); are more likely to receive quality education (SDG 4); and more women are likely to aid the financial wellbeing of their communities (SDG 5), among other SDG benefits.

-Worldwide, the World Bank estimates that 1.4bn adults lack access to formal financial services.
+Worldwide, the World Bank estimates that 1.3bn adults lack access to formal financial services.
 Without access to basic transaction accounts, they lack a traditional credit record and are excluded from financial opportunities.
 The problem is often magnified in low-income countries, given gaps in identity verification and credit risk assessment.

 Scientific, Technical & Medical

-As a founding partner and leading contributor, Elsevier provides around 16% of the material available in Research4Life, encompassing approximately 5,500 journals and 35,500 e-books.
+Elsevier provides around 14% of the material available in Research4Life, encompassing approximately 5,500 journals and 35,000 e-books.
+In 2025, there were over 942,000 total Research4Life downloads from Elsevier’s research platform, ScienceDirect.

 SSRN is Elsevier’s preprint and early-stage research platform.

 It allows researchers around the world to openly share their work so that it is freely available to others in their field and the wider research community, promoting discussion, collaboration and an exchange of ideas.
-In 2024, over 1,100 Elsevier journals offered researchers the opportunity to simultaneously submit a paper for publication and also post it as a preprint on SSRN.
+In 2025, over 1,200 Elsevier journals offered researchers the opportunity to simultaneously submit a paper for publication and also post it as a preprint on SSRN.

 Elsevier makes a significant contribution to SDG 3 (Good Health and Well-Being), SDG 5 (Gender Equality), SDG 10 (Reduced Inequalities) and SDG 13 (Climate Action).

-2024 PERFORMANCE
+2025 PERFORMANCE

 Legal

-The US Voting Laws and Legislation Center is a free resource offering public access to insights on proposed bills, codes and real-time updates for the most accurate data.
+The LexisNexis Legal & Professional US Voting Laws and Legislation Center offers free public access to insights on proposed bills, codes and real-time updates for the most accurate data.

 LexisNexis Legal & Professional advances SDG 16 (Peace, Justice and Strong Institutions) through its products and services that promote the Rule of Law.

-2024 PERFORMANCE
+2025 PERFORMANCE

 Exhibitions

-2024 PERFORMANCE
+2025 PERFORMANCE

 RELX SDG Resource Centre, Inspiration Day and Environmental Challenge

 Recognising that across RELX we have products, services, tools and events that advance the UN’s 17 SDGs, we created the free RELX SDG Resource Centre in 2017 to advance awareness, knowledge and implementation of the SDGs.
-Since 2017, we have made over 2,300 journal articles and book chapters free to access via the RELX SDG Resource Centre which would have otherwise cost more than £5m to make open access.
+Since 2017, we have made over 2,700 journal articles and book chapters free to access via the RELX SDG Resource Centre which would have otherwise cost more than £5.7m to make open access.

-2024 PERFORMANCE
+2025 PERFORMANCE

-Increased number of unique users of the RELX SDG Resource Centre
+Objective: Increase the number of unique users of the RELX SDG Resource Centre by 10,000 additional unique users in the year

-2025 objectives
+2026 objectives

-• Protection of society – Deploy financial inclusion flagship models which allow lenders to more easily detect fraud and other high-risk consumer behaviour, in support of SDG 10 (Reduced Inequalities)
+• Protection of society – Deploy financial inclusion models which allow lenders to more easily detect fraud and other high-risk consumer behaviour, in support of SDG 10 (Reduced Inequalities)

 By 2030